 Mechanics’ Hall is almost 170 years old and experienced extensive use over that time from dances and social gatherings to providing educational opportunities to members and even feeding Union troops during the Civil War.
 The recently completed Historic Structure Report outlines the overall future restoration projects to the Hall.
-Please email our Superintendent, Tom Blackburn at email@example.com to receive a copy of this report or discuss any restoration projects.
+Please email our office at firstname.lastname@example.org to receive a copy of this report or discuss any restoration projects.

 Library Thanks to the Stephen & Tabitha King Foundation, the Morton Kelly Fund, and a CLG award from the City of Portland and the Maine Historic Preservation Commission the library has been completely restored.
 These funds allowed the oak floors to be refinished, the walls repaired and painted, the ceilings repaired and painted, the addition of 11 new light fixtures greatly improving the lighting, new electrical service replaced the old knob and tube wiring, and we added several new receptacles improving the functionality of the library.
 The industrial green metal shelving was removed and the original library ornate shelving repositioned with new ADA compliant spacing of 42 inches.
 The deaccessioning of several thousand books, many of which had not been checked out in 50 years, has allowed the collection to be updated.
 The past President portraits were cleaned, polished and repositioned.
 The workers who assisted included Brothers Flooring, Yofred Isgar Painting with his assistant Ernesto, Northlight Electric, Peter Hume (drywall), with our own Herb Adams and Karolyn Greenstreet also helping to paint.
 People who assisted in the deaccessioning include library volunteers Carolyn Sloat, Connie Harrison, Jeff Lyons, Beverly Stewart, Wayne Frederick, and secretary Donna Knoblock.
 Jay York and Gregg Harper assisted with repositioning the library shelves.
 Completed: spring of 2018 to fall of 2019.